mike-han/react-js/README.md

-# The demo of arcgis-cahrts
+# The demo of arcgis-charts

-- Clone this repo and switch to branch: f-chart-color-v403
+- Clone this repo

 - Run `npm ci`